 Saturday Afternoon – Summer School Events

 Professor Emeritus Padraig Ó Riain agreed to step in at short notice to step in due to the cancellation of one of the speakers to open the 2018 Summer School.
-In his address he told us about the Annals and their importance to our modern understanding of Irish history.
+This was the second time that Professor Ó Riain has given a talk to the Summer School (first in 2015) and in his address he told us about the Annals and their importance to our modern understanding of Irish history.

 James O’Neill whose book “The Nine Years War 1593-1602” was published in 2017, was unable to attend the weekend due to personal reasons.
 However James kindly sent his presentation along to the Summer School and it was delivered by Professor John Mc Cafferty.